Transmission: 4-Speed Automatic

 Engine Number: B199U

-1954 Bentley R-type – with removable division by Harold Radford – at present removed, believed 5 were supplied to include this accessory.
+Removable division by Harold Radford included – at present removed.
+Believed 5 cars were supplied to include this accessory

 Click on any photo to start a slide show

-Paint work was originally Midnight Blue, then Dark Grey and now finished in Dark Green over Light Green Metallic with Red coach lines and red leather upholstery, with fitted sliding sunroof.
+Paint work was originally Midnight Blue, then Dark Grey and now finished in Moss Green over Pewter Silver with double red coach lines and contrasting red leather upholstery.

 Included in the sale is the original buff log book.
 Of the 4 first owners, three addresses still exist on Google.
 The first registered owner on 20th March 1954 was a Mrs Lucy Lyons of Alwoodley, Leeds, followed by another lady owner three years later in 1957 - a Mrs Diana Hope Ross Spicer of Colemore House, Alton, Hants, now a national garden open to the public.
 In 1960 this car transferred to a Percy Trower of Guildford.
 Next owner was a Major Cyril Herbert Nathan, listed at a large estate at Prestwick House, Chiddingfold, Surrey - interestingly listed today a historic motor car storage facility.
 More recent owners include a Bruce Percival Warburton of Lifton, Devon in 1973 and subsequently a David John Lawson of Chobham in 1989.